lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * Both the correct and incorrect score are tallied correctly (incrementing each category by one mark as appropriate) and at the correct time (as soon as the user has answered and their answered has been ‘marked’).

  ### Could Have
- User story 8: a message along with my final score, which is different according to what score I achieve.
+ User story 8: a Friends related message along with my final score, which is different according to what score I achieve.
  * Testing of the game achieving different scores each time, has verified that a different Friends related message is displayed according to the user’s final score as expected.
  * It has been proven that there are 5 different messages available, 1 for each of these score brackets: 0-7, 8-15, 16-23, 24-29, 30 and that the correct message appears for the relevant score bracket.